 If you are looking for a dynamic course that explores the interaction between the physical and human elements of our planet then A level Geography is for you.
 It will give you a chance to explore some of the challenges facing people in today's world including population pressure, resource security, changing climates and hazard management.
 It will equip you with the skills to critically analyse data and draw sound, valid conclusions.
 It will allow you to discuss major events that shape our world on a regular basis, whether they are physical (earthquakes, sea level rise) or human (global conflicts, urban living).

-A grade 5 in English and Mathematics is required, as is a grade 5 in Geography.
+5 in Geography.
 However it is NOT essential to have done Geography at GCSE as long as you have a grade 6 in Science.